darkovulicevic/darkovulicevic.github.io/readme.md

 # Portfolio Website

 This is a personal portfolio website built using Angular and Tailwind CSS.
-It showcases my projects, skills, and experiences as a software developer.
+It showcases my projects, skills, and experiences as a software engineer.

 ## Features